NikeeShrestha/SorghumMaizeEqtl/README.md

-# Path of files for qQTL analsyis
+# Path of files for eQTL analsyis

 To macth the order pf phenotype files and genotype file use the order from mvp based geno.ind data as a reference.